Skip to main content

-The FDA has warned against ozone and UV CPAP cleaners.
-Here is what the science says and what actually works.
+The FDA has warned about ozone and UV CPAP cleaners.
+Here is what that really means and what actually works to clean your machine.

 The CPAP Cleaning Industry Has a Problem

 If you have searched for CPAP cleaning products, you have probably seen devices that promise to sanitize your equipment using ozone gas or ultraviolet light.
-Some cost $200 to $400.
+They are typically expensive.
 Their marketing implies that soap and water is not enough, that dangerous bacteria are lurking in your tubing, and that only their technology can keep you safe.

 The FDA disagrees.
 Repeatedly and publicly.